aarati0122/Launch_wordpress_With_AWS_RDS/README.md

 These features allow you to get a fast, reliable database without requiring specialized database knowledge.
 You can get on your way faster and start building your website.
 # lets start
-- go to the this file here you can see the whole imlimentation of the 'RDS' and 'Wordpress Application' [Contribution guidelines for this project](docs/implementation.md)
+- go to the this file here you can see the whole imlimentation of the 'RDS' and 'Wordpress Application' [Click Here](docs/implementation.md)